congruence-engine/The-power-of-advertisements/README.md

 ## Method

-What were the different methods and techniques used throughout the investigation?
-This includes both technical, humanities, and/or participatory focused methods.
 We have been examining the usefulness of the Visual Geometry Group’s Image Classification Engine for the purposes of detecting domestic appliances in ads found in historical journal and magazines.
 Visual Geometry Group's (VGG) Visual Image Classification Engine (VIC Engine) is an image classification engine that trains Support Vector Machine (SVM) classifier on-the-fly, using a set of given training images, either as files or fetched online via e.g. Google images.
 VGG's key objective in developing VIC was a sustainable approach in the face of growing size of datasets and the data annotation needs that it implies.

 The initial tests were carried out via the following method:
 1a) Images of domestic appliances were identified in The Electrical Age.
 Two versions of these images were prepared: one where the ads were cropped out from among the text, and one where the entire page was present.
 1b) Additional images of domestic appliances for comparative tests were identified in the following magazines and journals:  Life, Good Housekeeping, The Woman Engineer.
 Additional images were collected from the Science Museum Group online collections.